Hewlett Packard Enterprise (HPE) today announced plans to transition HPE into an as-a-Service company over time.

 “Everyone recognises that customers want technology delivered as-a-Service, but they also want it on their terms.

-Many medium-sized businesses do not have their own data centre facility or lack IT staff to set up and manage infrastructure, applications, and workloads.
+Many medium-sized businesses do not have their own data center facility or lack IT staff to set up and manage infrastructure, applications, and workloads.

 Today, HPE is introducing several new offerings specifically designed to help mid-market companies overcome these barriers and accelerate their path to digital transformation.